thoughtbot/capybara_discoball/README.md

 More details
 ------------

-You can instantiate a `Capybara::Discoball`, passing in a factory which will create a Rack app:
+You can instantiate a `Capybara::Discoball::Runner`, passing in a factory which will create a Rack app:

     FakeMusicDBRunner = Capybara::Discoball::Runner.new(FakeMusicDB)